 - Sarah Patterson, Executive Director at Virginia Mason Institute

-We will also be hearing from a range of senior NHS leaders who will be sharing their experiences of implementing lean management systems within their organisations, including:
+We also heard from a range of senior NHS leaders who shared their experiences of implementing lean management systems within their organisations, including:

 - Julian Hartley, Chief Executive Leeds Teaching Hospitals NHS Trust